Afrique Victime: Reception

 Afrique Victime was met with widespread critical acclaim.
 The review aggregator Metacritic, with a normalized rating of 100 from multiple publications, gave the album an average score of 86 based 17 music publications and reviews.

 The website OkayAfrica compared Afrique Victime with the works of Jimi Hendrix.
 The British magazine Our Culture Mag said on the album, there is a "palpable sense of urgency and aliveness" to Moctar's music that does not just "speak to the people" but "resonates far beyond".
 AllMusic described the album as the "most conclusive example of Moctar's multidimensional talents to date".
 Guitar World described the title track as "a jaw-dropping display of intricately crafted electric guitar lines and fierce guitar playing prowess".
 Music website Backseat Mafia described the album as a "touchstone" for the rejuvenation of African music and Western rock.
-British rock website Melody Maker said on the album that Moctar's "acoustic fingerpicking" and "gentle voice" are deceptive.

 Afrique Victime was ranked the 31st best album of 2021 on Metacritic.
 The British music magazine DJ Mag chose Afrique Victime as its album of the month.
 Several media outlets added it to their end-of-year best-album lists, including The New York Times, Pitchfork, The Guardian, Rolling Stone, and Consequence.